In the beginning, there was the empty set

 pq:p,qZq0\frac{p}{q}: p, q \in \mathbb{Z} \land q \neq 0

-Again, we will introduce a equality classes, stating that:
+Again, we will introduce equivalence classes, stating that:

 meaning that you can reduce a fraction and it is still the same fraction.